Q: When is Mt Tam open?

 Q: Do I need to pay a fee to use Mt Tam?

-A: While you are not required to have a guide on Mt Tam, the Friends of Mt Tam offers free hikes Saturdays and Sundays.
+A: While you are not required to go on organized hikes there are regular scheduled hikes led by State Park volunteer hike docents.
+Friends of Mt Tam sponsors these free hikes Saturdays and Sundays.
 During summer months there are also hikes Wednesday and Saturday evenings.
 These hikes are an excellent way to become familiar with the mountain.
 No reservations are required.

 Q: Have you any suggestions for hikes?